lzwjava/lzwjava.github.io/original/2025-07-18-car-accidents-en.md

 Later, the insurance company for my car helped me.
 I had just bought the second-hand car half a month before the accident, so the insurance was under the original owner of my car.

+The police found that the driver of the white car had consumed a significant amount of alcohol.
+Consequently, the next day, the police decided to hold both of us equally responsible, splitting the fault fifty-fifty.

 This accident left a lifelong memory for me.
 Later accidents I've had have been trivial.
 I am glad that the car accidents in my life have not killed me.
 I record this here to wish for fewer car accidents in my later life, and I hope the same for you.

 {: .centered }